bcourter/bcourter.github.io/_posts/UGFs/2023-05-18-field-notation.md

 *While I'm a fan of John Nash's work, this portrayal never landed for me.
 However, I did question my sanity working on this diagram.*

-With a few flavors of fields defined with operations that take collections of them to new fields, one might wonder if there's any structure worth noting.
+Given a few different grades of fields and a set of operators, one might wonder if there's any structure worth noting.
+For example, the distance-preserving Boolean maps DFs to DFs.
 Here's my attempt to document the structure of the system, with a few operations to be defined in later posts:

 ![Shapes and Fields Diagram](/assets/blog/UGFs/01 Shapes and Fields Legend.svg){: width="45%" height="45%"}
 &nbsp;&nbsp;&nbsp;